Paulo-Jorge-PM/major-minors/README.md

 }
 ```

-Install UWSGI and expose the Flask web app:
+Install UWSGI (and configure it) and expose the Flask web app in NGINX:

 ```
 server {